AdamHarrison99/git/JavaScript/polygonal art/README.txt

-program that generated polygonal style art from user input
+program that generates polygonal style art from user input